Rev. Dr. Dawson B. Taylor

-Originally from the Washington, D.C. metro area, Megan attended both Boston University and the University of Pittsburgh, and holds a Bachelor of Arts in Social Sciences.
+Originally from the Washington, D.C. metro area, Megan attended both Boston University and the University of Pittsburgh and holds a Bachelor of Arts in Social Sciences.
 In addition to her background in defense contracting, Megan served in AmeriCorps, teaching adults in underserved communities in Pittsburgh, PA.
-After living in Pittsburgh for ten years, she and her bearded collie, Fergus, moved to Naples, Florida in December of 2015, and have been enjoying the sunshine ever since.
+After living in Pittsburgh for ten years, she and her bearded collie, Fergus, moved to Naples in December of 2015, and they have been enjoying the sunshine ever since.